-Enhanced Recovery After Surgery (ERAS) standardizes care before, during and after surgery, in order to get patients back on their feet quicker while shortening hospital stays and reducing complications after surgery.
-This initiative is sponsored by the Surgery Strategic Clinical Network (SSCN).
+Enhanced Recovery After Surgery (ERAS) standardizes care before, during and after surgery.
+ERAS helps patients get back on their feet quicker while shortening hospital stays and reducing surgical complications.
+The implementation of ERAS in Alberta is sponsored by the Surgery Strategic Clinical Network (Surgery SCN™).

-Each year, more than 230,000 surgeries are performed across Alberta at 59 Alberta Health Services (AHS) sites.
-The Surgery SCN believes surgical care can be delivered quicker, safer and smarter in all areas of the province.
+Each year, more than 280,000 surgeries are performed across Alberta at 55 surgical sites.
+The Surgery SCN is dedicated to making surgical care in our province efficient and sustainable.

 Drawing from best practices and evidence from around the world, ERAS improves patient care related to nutrition, mobility after surgery, fluid management, anesthesia and pain control.
 ERAS also makes patients part of the team by involving them in preparation for their surgery and post-operative recovery.
 It aims to help patients stay strong, improve outcomes, reduce complications and create a better patient experience.

 ERASAlberta brings physicians and clinical care teams together to implement ERAS international guidelines at local sites.
 Each guideline specifies protocols for patient care to be used for an elective surgery.
 For example; Colorectal surgery, Pancreas surgery and Cystectomy surgery have international guidelines that are being followed at some sites in Alberta.
 This involves changes to surgical practices, nursing care and quality improvements that benefit patients.